 This course has payment options available, click ‘Enrol Now’ to view the payment options.
-Pre-requisite: 7-Month Novel & Script Third Draft course.
+Pre-requisite: 7-Month Novel & Script Third Draft writing course.

 Expect a huge improvement

 The combination of advanced feedback templates, writing exercises to further develop your craft and more personalised and challenging feedback will force you to dig deep into your characters’ motivations, find your unique voice, further develop your style and explore the theme in greater depth.
-This will take your writing, characters and story to another level.

 Before the course starts, you will follow a process to explore and clarify your entire story.
 Often you will find that the insights you’ve gained through the writing in the Third Draft will impact your character development and story structure.